Resources / Articles / Principles of Motor Selection

 Selecting the right motor

 There are many types of electric motors which can be used to control motion.
-This discussion will begin with the two major categories, step and servo, and the effects of choosing one versus the other.
+This discussion will begin with the two major categories, stepper and servo, and the effects of choosing one versus the other.

 Step Motor vs Servo Motor